Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Coupling between a driven SFQ and an LC circuit with low frequency

 with the coefficients

-Here, we have used the condition $I_{01}=I_{10}$.
+Here, $M$ is the mutual inductance between the LC circuit and the SFQ. $L$ is the self-inductance of the LC circuit. $a$ ($a^{\dagger}$) is the annihilation (creation) operator of the quantized LC circuit.
+And the condition $I_{01}=I_{10}$ is used.
 The transverse and longitudinal couplings of the SFQ to the LC circuit are realized via the coupling constants $g_{1}$ and $g_{2}$.
-The analysis of the inversion symmetry of the SFQ potential energy tells us that the longitudinal coupling vanishes (i.e., $g_{2}=0$) only at the optimal point $f=0.5$, however the transverse coupling is always no zero.
-Below, we will study the case that both transverse and longitudinal coupling terms are no zero for the reduced magnetic flux $f\neq 0.5$.
+The analysis of the inversion symmetry of the SFQ potential energy tells us that the longitudinal coupling vanishes (i.e., $g_{2}=0$) only at the optimal point $f=0.5$, however the transverse coupling is always nonzero.
+Below, we will study the case that both transverse and longitudinal coupling terms are nonzero for the reduced magnetic flux $f\neq 0.5$.

 As in experiments~\cite{naturephysics2008,cooling} and also theoretical studies in Ref.~\cite{shnirman}, we now consider that the LC circuit and the SFQ are in the regime of the very large detuning, i.e., the dispersive regime